Introduction to powers of attorney - On-demand

 Course ID ID20012_WEP1

-This on-demand material was recorded in March 2020.
+This on-demand material was recorded on 11 March 2020

 Gain an introductory overview of powers of attorney in this one hour on-demand recording with Adeline Schiralli, Consulting Principal, Keypoint Law and Accredited Specialist in Wills and Estates.

 At the end of this course, you will:

 - Receive an overview of the legislative framework, capacity to grant an EPOA or a AEG

 - Learn tips to draft an enduring power of attorney

 - Learn tips to drafting appointments of enduring guardian